IBM/customer-sentiment-on-seller-quality-nlu-cp4d/README.md

 When you have completed this code pattern, you will understand how to:

 * Use advanced NLP to analyze text and extract meta-data from content such as sentiment, emotion, relations, etc.
-*
+* Run small pieces of code to process your data and immediately view the results with Jupyter Notebook.
 *
-* Build Interactive dashboards and produce visualizations directly from your data in real-time.
+* Build Interactive dashboards and produce visualizations directly from your data in real-time with Embedded Dashboard.

 <!--add an image in this path-->
 ![architecture](doc/source/images/architecture.png)